Press Releases

 Several scenes in “Color of Threads” were filmed in the hills near Walla Walla University.
 Actors, from left to right: Peace Ikediuba, Alexis Safoyan, Katrina Golden, Clara Steeves, and Jane Xi.
 Image courtesy of Walla Walla University

-“Students got work and learn under professionals who work in the industry.
+“Students got to work and learn under professionals who work in the industry.
 They got to feel what it was like to be on a real set,” Webster said.

 For Henderson, receiving a funding grant to bring her film to life was “a dream come true.”
 She said the film gave her “another family of friends and creatives who love God and want to serve Him right where they are with their talents.”